Christian Outreach Ministries

 - Archbishop Fulton Sheen

-Serving Those Who Protect.
-Adopt-A-Cop assigns law enforcement officers from the Brookhaven Police Department to a family, group, or individual who will pray daily for them and send a note of encouragement, support, and gratitude for their service to the community.
-Members support the department in their community building activities and the ministry strengthens the relationship between our parish and the Brookhaven Police Department.
+Adopt-A-Cop assigns law enforcement officers from the Brookhaven Police Department to a family, group, or individual who will pray daily for them and send a monthly note of encouragement, support, and gratitude for their service to the community.
+Members support the department in their community building activities, strengthening the relationship between our parish and the Brookhaven Police Department.

 IOH: Interfaith Outreach Home Ministry

-The IOH-Interfaith Outreach Home Ministry assists in maintaining the IOH home in all capacities and not only works to maintain the interior and exterior of the home, the ministry provides continued support to the residents and the staff.
-IOH allows those that have been displaced to have a place to stay, along with their families, until they are able to get back onto their feet.
+The Interfaith Outreach Home allows formerly homeless persons to have a place to stay, along with their families, until they are able to get back onto their feet.
+The ministry provides continued support to the residents and the staff.
+We support IOH in all capacities, including works to maintain the interior and exterior of the home.
 Please consider sharing your time and talent by joining our ministry.
 We have plenty of projects to fit any schedule.

 Justice and Peace Ministry